mithun96/InterviewPrep-Java/Knowledge/Java_OOP_Questions.md

 	Ex. if super class throws IOException then subclass (overriding method) can not throw Exception

 ## Method Overloading Vs. Overrding
 Method overloading is resolved at complie time.
-Complier only need information of class for mehtod overloading Method overriding is resolved at run time.
+Complier only need information of class for method overloading Method overriding is resolved at run time.
 Needs information of obeject to resolve the overriding method

 # Detailed Question